fhiso/tsc-governance/board/report-2018.md

 Most of our members joined in 2013 in the months after we first invited people to become members of the organisation.
-The $20 membership fee has always been described as an annual fee, but we felt it inappropriate to charge of membership renewals while FHISO established itself and started technical work in earnest.
+The $20 membership fee has always been described as an annual fee, but we felt it inappropriate to charge membership renewals while FHISO established itself and started technical work in earnest.
 We believe FHISO is now well established, notwithstanding the further changes we wish to make to our governance structure, and with